 Now what to do with your bounty?
 This jelly is perfect for cooking with.
 Think sweet and sour all in one container.
 A recipe calls for honey, try adding this jelly instead.
 Or it calls for vinegar, ditto.
 Or even barbecue sauce, try swapping this in.

 My favourite is pork chops.
-I spread this jelly and mustard on a pork chop and sauté.
+I spread this jelly and a little mustard on a pork chop and sauté.
 Toss in some chopped mushrooms and walnuts, and you have a simple and absolutely delicious dish.
 (For vegetarians, try this with a veggie burger instead.)

 Both our currant shrubs had a good prune this past winter.
 I think our red currant bush is quite old.
 It certainly was straggly, with lots of dead wood.
 It still isn’t a hundred percent back to full growth, but hopefully with more care it will find itself in direct competition with our Champagne shrub for production.

 I had planted a black currant shrub up by the duck enclosure our first summer here, but sadly it was not the best place for it.
 It sent out about 2 green leaves its first year, which something ate.
 Then it died.
 The plan is to buy another and plant it down with the other currants.
 But first we have to dig out a hazelnut bush/shrub/scraggly thingy that doesn’t grow nuts.
 That’s going to take a bit of work.

 In harvesting our currants this year, I had a lot of help from Gabby, one of pet ducks who is imprinted on me.
 Turns out he too is a fan of Champagne currants in particular.